 This article is a continuation of Emerald’s previous article, The Man Behind the Indonesian Cannabis Circle: a Movement to Raise Awareness on Cannabis.

 In 2009, Dhira Narayana catalyzed a movement to raise awareness of the potential benefits and usage of cannabis in Indonesia.
-Narayana’s movement, Lingkar Ganja Nusantara (LGN) — otherwise known as the Indonesian Cannabis Circle — has since gained nearly half a million followers on their social media accounts.
+Narayana’s movement, Lingkar Ganja Nusantara (LGN) — otherwise known as the Indonesian Cannabis Circle — has since gained nearly half a million followers on social media.

-Tomi Gumilang is a cannabis advocate, member of Indonesian Cannabis Circle and a law graduate who was first introduced to the plant after he fell ill while attending Narotama University in Surabaya, Indonesia.
+Tomi Gumilang is a cannabis advocate, member of LGN and a law graduate who was first introduced to the plant after he fell ill while attending Narotama University in Surabaya, Indonesia.

 “I got bronchitis. […] My father sent me to the doctor,” he says.
 “My organ was full mucus and it was painful.”

-“The doctor gave me pharmacy drugs, but the doctor said, “when you are hanging out with your friends, and if there is a smell that smells different when they smoke, that will be your therapy,”” the doctor says to Gumilang.
+“The doctor gave me pharmacy drugs.
+But the doctor said, “when you are hanging out with your friends, and if there is a smell that smells different when they smoke, that will be your therapy,” Gumilang explained.

 “That was the beginning,” Gumilang explains.
 The doctor hinted to him that his cure was cannabis, “but doctors can’t prescribe it, because it’s illegal.”

-Cannabis use in Indonesia is strictly prohibited; punishment can result in life imprisonment or death sentences, regardless of the intention of the use.
+Officials strictly prohibit cannabis use in Indonesia.
+Punishment can result in life imprisonment or death sentences, regardless of the intention of the use.

-Three-to-six weeks after Gumilang’s first experience with the plant, he went to the same doctor for a check-up and came to find out that the organs that were full of mucus were clean.
+Three-to-six weeks after Gumilang’s first experience with the plant, he went to the same doctor for a check-up.
+He then came to find out that the organs that were full of mucus were clean.

 After he graduated college, he moved to Jakarta, Indonesia, where he worked with non-profit organizations to raise awareness about HIV.
 There, he asked the head of one of the organizations about groups that supported cannabis legalization.
 He found Indonesian Cannabis Circle in 2012.